Grypton/Avengers_Assemble/README.md

 # Avengers_Assemble
-The official site for Superheroes United this Site will have three different html pages first one is Index.html - the paradigm to all our knowledge second one is the profiles for each of the group members Third one is a confession page.(might require a bit of backend)//will figure out anyway
+The official site for Superheroes United.
+This Site will have three different html pages.
+First one is Index.html - the paradigm to all our knowledge.
+Second one is the profiles for each of the group members.
+Third one is a confession page.(might require a bit of backend)//will figure out anyway

 extra tasks those we wanna pull off: